andresmunozit/node-js-application-development-lfw211/13_INTERACTING_WITH_THE_FILE_SYSTEM/interacting-with-the-file-system.md

 - `fs.stat`, `fs.statSync`, `fs/promises stat`
 - `fs.lstat`, `fs.lstatSync`, `fs/promises lstat`

-Returns `fs.Stat` for file metadata. `stat` follows symbolic links, while `lstat` gets metadata for the link itself.
-Use `fs.Stat` properties and methods to analyze metadata.
-We'll explore distinguishing files from directories and delve into available time stats:
+`fs.stat` returns an `fs.Stat` instance, which has various properties and methods to analyze file metadata. `stat` follows symbolic links, while `lstat` gets metadata for the link itself.
+We'll explore distinguishing files from directories and delve into available time stats.

 We already know the sync vs. async API trade-offs.
 So for these examples we'll use `fs.statSync`.